Apicurio/api-controller/README.md

 * Step 2: We must go to Apicurio Studio and copy the [petstore API spec](./deployment/petstore/petstore-with-rate-limit.yaml).
 This OpenAPI spec has a rate limit specification defined using the x-kuadrant format.

 * Step 3: Once the API design is completed by the team, from Studio, the API can be transitioned from _draft_ status to _enabled_.
-This will fire a design finalized event from Apicurio Registry that will reach Kafka.  the API specification is saved directly into Apicurio Registry from Apicurio Studio.
+This will fire a design finalized event from Apicurio Registry that will reach Kafka.
+The API specification is saved directly into Apicurio Registry from Apicurio Studio.

 * Step 4: (Optional) For each new version created, a new event is fired to Kafka.

 * Step 5: As an example integration, a [Python script](./scripts/events-consumer.py) is provided.
+If you want to use this script, you have to change it to use the proper bootstrap servers and Apicurio Registry API values from your cluster.
 For each OpenApi that has been created in Apicurio Registry in enabled state, the Kuadrant CLI is invoked, generating the HTTPRoute, RateLimit policy and AuthPolicy (if they're defined).

-* Step 5: Upon consuming an event, the events-consumer.py script extracts the metadata (such as artifact identifier and version) from the event and retrieves the latest version of the API specification from Apicurio Registry.

-* Step 6: The events-consumer.py script then stores the API specification in a Git repository located in the directory api-resources for additional version control and traceability.
+* Step 6: The events-consumer.py script then stores the API specification in the Git repository located in the directory `api-resources` for additional version control and traceability.
 Storing API specs in Git allows the team to maintain a full history of the API designs outside the registry, making it easier to audit, collaborate, or revert changes.

-* Step 7: The events-consumer.py writes to a Git repo, that is used in a GitOps fashion to propagate changes to Kuadrant.
-An initial implementation will show how to achieve this via ArgoCD makes an API call to Kuadrant to apply or update the policies based on the spec.
-This step ensures that the API’s rate limits, authentication mechanisms, and traffic controls are enforced in line with the API’s definition.
+* Step 7: The git repository configured is used in a GitOps fashion, ArgoCD will take the resources defined in the git repository and sync them in Kuadrant.

+* Step 8: Once the resources have been defined, the rate limits defined in the Petstore OpenAPI file are enforced.
+Now it's time to test it
+  * Execute the following command to forward the traffic from localhost to the Istio service: ` kubectl port-forward -n gateway-system service/external-istio 9081:80`.
+  * Execute `curl -H 'Host: petstore.io' http://localhost:9081/dog -i`.
+The dog endpoint does not have any rate limit defined, so you can execute this command as many times as you want.
+  * Execute `curl -H 'Host: petstore.io' http://localhost:9081/cat -i`.
+The cat endpoint has a very aggressive rate limit policy (1req/10s), so the second time you execute the command you'll get a `429` error.

+This project has been set up as an example of Kuadrant policy design and enforcement and as a potential workflow to be used in production.
+Just like with the rate limit policy applied to the cat endpoint, this flow can be used for any other Kuadrant resource, like authentication policies.